csc7/PP2_CI/README.md

 The introductory image on top of this README file was generated using the [Am I Responsive site](http://ami.responsivedesign.is/?url=https%3A%2F%2Fcsc7.github.io%2FPP1_CI_TGC) to test how the website displays in different screen sizes.

-Development tools of Google Chrome (Version 91.0.4472.114, Official Build, 64-bit), Microsoft Edge (Version 91.0.864.59, Official build, 64-bit) and Firefox (89.0.2, 64-bit) have been used to test the behaviour of the website for screen sizes between 320x568px to 1920x1370px.
+Development tools of Google Chrome (Version 91.0.sdfsdfs, Official Build, 64-bit), Microsoft Edge (Version 91.0.asdfsdf, Official build, 64-bit) and Firefox (89.0.asdfsd, 64-bit) have been used to test the behaviour of the website for screen sizes between 320x568px to 1920x1370px.

 The website was tested using these browsers and also Microsoft Internet Explorer (Version 2004, OS Build 19041.1052).

+Android in two different cell phones were used .....

 The following tools were used to validate the files of the website: